Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/events.md

 }
 ```

-- `.getLevel()`: Returns the event's level
+- `.getLevel()`{: .language-javascript }: Returns the event's level
-- `.getModel()`: Returns the events current model, defaults to a biome based model, TFC sets the overworld to use its own overworld model
+- `.getModel()`{: .language-javascript }: Returns the events current model, defaults to a biome based model, TFC sets the overworld to use its own overworld model
-- `.getModelName()`: Returns the registry name of the event's current model
+- `.getModelName()`{: .language-javascript }: Returns the registry name of the event's current model
-- `.setModel(model: ClimateModel)`: Sets the events climate model
+- `.setModel(model: ClimateModel)`{: .language-javascript }: Sets the events climate model

 ### Example